rba73touro/hw4-profyoni/README.md

 1. automate at a generation per 500 ms
 2. based on user hitting a key

-__Using a threadPool. divide the task of computing the next generation of the board using 5 threads__
+__Using a threadPool divide the task of computing the next generation of the board using 25 threads.
+Set the thread pool size to 10 so that additional threads will be queued up until a thread  is available for execution.
+Also, when a new thread begins and ends execution, it should output to the console that is has begun and ended, respectively__

 ## Note